LRT Line 2 (Metro Manila): West extension

-As of November 2022, the feasibility study is nearing its conclusion.
-The extension would have three stations and the alignment is still being finalized.
+In January 2025, LRTA stated that the process of right of way acquisition for the West Extension is now underway.

 Privatization

-The privatization of the operations and maintenance of Line 2 was planned by the then-Department of Transportation and Communications (DOTC; later the Department of Transportation as part of the agency's improvement and modernization of the railway lines in the Philippines.
+The privatization of the operations and maintenance of Line 2 was planned by the then-Department of Transportation and Communications (DOTC; later the Department of Transportation) as part of the agency's improvement and modernization of the railway lines in the Philippines.
 The bidding process for this project begun on September 13, 2014.
 In this project, the interested companies were required to submit pre-qualification documents and submit a bid proposal if the company is qualified for the bidding.
 In January 2015, four companies submitted pre-qualification documents for the project.
 The bidders included Aboitiz Equity Ventures with SMRT Transport Solutions (Aboitiz Equity Ventures and SMRT International Pte Ltd. through SMRT Trains), DMCI Holdings with Tokyo Metro, Light Rail Manila 2 Consortium (RATP and Metro Pacific), and San Miguel Corporation with Korea Railroad Corporation.
 All bidders were pre-qualified for the bidding.
 However, the project would eventually be shelved in 2016.

 In 2017, it was reported that the Metro Pacific Investments Corporation was interested in a possible auction for the privatization of the line.
 The plan to privatize the operations and maintenance of the line was restarted in October 2019, following a power trip that damaged two rectifiers.
 Since then, no new reports have surfaced about this plan as of 2021.

 Capacity expansion and upgrade

 Due to the aging of the line, a capacity expansion project for the line was announced in April 2022.
-The project would include upgrades to the trains, signalling, telecommunications, power supply, overhead systems, railway tracks, and other system equipment.
+The project would include upgrades to the trains, signaling, telecommunications, power supply, overhead systems, railway tracks, and other system equipment.
 The project is still under the stages of the procurement of a consultant for the project, which would assess the current condition of the line.

 TÜV Rheinland has been shortlisted for the list of consultants and is the only consultant to be shortlisted in June 2022.

 Like the west extension, the upgrading of the train cars would be funded through a public-private partnership scheme.
 The contract would also cover the maintenance of the line and the construction of the west extension.